evlaV/steamos-atomupd/doc/server.md

             :   The same **release** explained before

             **variant**
-            :   A short machine-readable string identifying the variant or edition of the operating system, for example **jupiter**.
+            :   A short machine-readable string identifying the flavor/type of the operating system, for example **steamdeck**.
                 This is usually the **VARIANT_ID** from **os-release**(5).

+            **branch**
+            :   A short machine-readable string identifying in which branch the operating system is at, for example **stable**.

             **arch**
             :   A string identifying the image architecture, for example